qouteall/qouteall-blog/Cognitive-biases.md

 - A person falling in love thinks the partner is flawless.
 - Thinking that a beautiful/handsome person is more intelligent and kind.
 - A person that likes one Apple product thinks that all designs of all Apple products are correct and superior.
-- When a voter likes one opinion of a political candidate, the voter tend to ignore the candidate's shortcomings.
+- When one likes one opinion of a political candidate, one tend to ignore the candidate's shortcomings.

 **Horn effect** is the inverse of halo effect: if people dislike one aspect of a thing, they tend to dislike all aspects of that thing and its related things.
 People tend to judge words by the political stance of the person who said it. **Disaggrement on ideas tend to become insults to people, especially in a competitive environment.**

-Halo effect and horn effect is related to **binary thinking**.
+Halo effect and horn effect are related to **binary thinking**.

 ### Need for closure